-Then let children count and attach or sort by color and count with them.This project took me about 30 minutes to put together and so far the daycare kids and MB have been having a great time with it.
-It took my 20-22 month old group a few tries to figure out the clothespins but it’s great fine motor practice as well! 🙂
+That’s it!
+Now you can let children practice counting and do some color matching!
+This project took me about 15 minutes to put together (laminating took the longest) and so far the daycare kids and my daughter have been having a great time with it.

 The girls enjoyed this and spend a lot of time matching colors and counting the numbers.
 I leave this out for them to play with as they want and each day it gets used several times.

 Looking for more crafts and activities?
 Check out our index for 100+ plus kids activities!
 Find activities by theme, materials, skills, age and much more!